Consumer Rights on a Faulty Product.

 - In the event the retailer or manufacturer informs you that nothing can be done, check to see if they are a member of an ombudsman scheme and consider escalating the matter to them.

 If after all these steps the supplier, manufacturer or retailer still does not offer a suitable refund or replacement then you need to consider taking your case to the small claims court who can ultimately resolve your faulty product claim.
 But for this step you need to consider:

-- The relevant consumer regulations, faulty product law and you chance of winning in court
+- Proving the fault exists, the relevant consumer regulations and your chance of winning in court

-- The costs of issuing a claim and going to a small claim hearing
+- The costs of issuing a claim and a the small claim hearing fee

 - The time involved in compiling evidence, completing court forms and attending a court hearing

-Then, the next step is then to write again to the party you are holding responsible to reject the faulty goods under the Consumer Rights Act 2015 and inform them that unless you receive a resolution within 14 days you intend to take the matter to the small claims court.
+Then, the next step is to write again to the party you are holding responsible to reject the faulty goods under the Consumer Rights Act 2015 and inform them that unless you receive a resolution within 14 days you intend to take the matter to the small claims court.
 This is known as a 'Letter Before Action' and further details on the whole process along with an example letter can be found in our free faulty goods eBook.

 Faulty Product Solicitors.